What is a settlement figure?

 Can I settle my car finance early?

 Yes, in most cases, settling your car finance agreement early is possible, depending on the terms and conditions outlined in your finance agreement.
 However, you should always check your contract carefully, as there may be early repayment penalties or fees for settling early.
-It may be easier to call or email your lender or dealership directly to ask the question, as they will be able to quickly tell you what the financial implications of settling your car finance early would be.
+To understand the financial implications of settling early, you should request a settlement figure from your lender.
+This may require a formal request and could take a few days to process.

 Is a settlement figure cheaper?